author image

 Limitations & Risks

 AI systems inherit bias from historical data and can fail silently when conditions shift.Humans suffer from inconsistency, over confidence and decision fatigue.
 Over-automation increases operational risk Over-reliance on humans limits scale and speed.
 Governance and explainability remain unresolved challenges in both approaches.
+These risks are particularly critical in high-stakes domains like security, where the balance between automation and human oversight is examined in AI vs AI Cybersecurity.
+This reinforces the importance of combining ai vs human intelligence rather than choosing one.

 Decision Framework (When to Use / When Not to Use)